wytlines100/UnverifiedV2/README.md

 ### 2.2.2 - Shine/Music Player update
 - Shine for Modules has been added!
 - Music Player removed from `client.js` and added to `MusicPlayer.js`
-- Build size decreased once again from 125KB to 109KB
+- Build size decreased once again from 125KB to 116KB
+- Settings -> Contributors section improved with bios, icons, titles.

 ### 2.2.1 - CSS/Intro Update
 - Most CSS buttons were removed (due to new title screen)